Why are you feeling disconnected and 18 things you can do to reconnect

 The evidence suggests that muscle and skin activity of facial expressions may directly activate regions of the brain that produce hormones associated with emotion.

 Interestingly, it has been demonstrated that voluntary smiling, or faking a smile, can produce similar electrical brain activity to spontaneous or genuine smiling.
-This results from the activation of feedback pathways from muscles of facial expression to the brain, physiologically triggering happy emotions.

-When it comes to smiling, the saying “fake it till you make it” holds true.
+• When it comes to smiling, the saying “fake it till you make it” holds true!

 7. Spend time with friends and family